PascaleStark/RecipeManager/README.md

     });
 ```
 The [view](https://github.com/PascaleStark/RecipeManager/tree/main/src/JS/view)  is a folder that contains the different views of the different functionalities of the project.
 Each view is an ES6 class (parent or child that extends the parent).
 Children classes use prototypal inheritance to access props or methods of a parent class.

+# More details about how to use the project

 # Credits
 - APIs: [Dani Stark](https://github.com/danistark1)